alicj/GMScripts/README.md

 GMScripts
 =========

-Scripts I wrote for Grease Monkey on Firefox
+Scripts I wrote for Grease Monkey on Firefox that make my life easier.